 The parallel plot of the decadence and devolution of the humans provided a predictable but satisfying counterpoint.

 The imagination of a biology-based technology was well done, but it had the defect of biological determinism.
-Humans are glorified monkeys genetically lacking in empathy, and so biologically doomed as a species to self-extermination, unless some sort of ethical, as opposed to cognitive, uplift can occur.
+Humans are by hypothesis glorified monkeys genetically lacking in empathy, and so biologically doomed as a species to self-extermination, unless some sort of ethical, as opposed to cognitive, uplift can occur.